-Securing new business opportunities.
+Securing new opportunities

-Organisations have plenty of work to do to get their security up to scratch.
+Organisations have plenty of work to do to get their security up to scratch

 But this doesn't mean they have to view data-protection requirements through the prism of punitive measures alone.
-While data protection is something organisations already have to comply with, the new regulation offers an opportunity to review and redesign their security strategies in a way that protects data against new and existing threats, and builds a strong brand based on customer trust.
+While data protection is something organisations already have to comply with, the new regulation offers an opportunity to review and redesign their security strategies in a way that protects data against new and existing threats, and builds a strong brand based on public trust.

-In the same way that safety is a prime consideration for people purchasing a product in the physical world (a car perhaps), in the digital world, customers (both private and corporate) see data security as a key factor in their decisions.
-If people associate security with a particular brand, there's a good chance that the organisation will see more opportunities for business as the digital marketplace grows.
+In the same way that safety is a prime consideration for people purchasing a product in the physical world (a car perhaps), in the digital world, public service users see data security as a key factor in their decisions.
+If people associate security with public services, there's a good chance that the transformation of services and shift to digital delivery will be successful and efficient.